(Updated 22 July)

 (updated and complete information according to communications from the Government of the Azores, azores covid19 https://destinoseguro.azores.gov.pt/)

 There are daily flights from Lisbon and Porto, new direct flights to come in May (Paris, Frankfurt, London, Toronto, Boston, Oakland,…).
-The UK also just took Portugal out of its travel ban list.
+The UK put Portugal, included the archipelagos Azores and Madeira, in their yellow list for traveling because of “the preoccupation about others variants of covid 19, such as the Indian variant.

-For those staying 7 days or more, there is a second test 6 days after your first one and a third test on day 12 for those staying 13 days or more.
-They are also paid by the Government.
+For those staying 7 days or more, there is a second test 6 days after your first one.
 Note that the first PCR test result needs to show your identification, the name of the laboratory where you took the test, the name of the methodology RT-PCR, date of realization and the negative result.

 If you want to travel from São Miguel to other islands, you need a PCR test 72h maximum before departure.